bradypp/personal-website/src/content/about/index.md

     - JavaScript (ES6+)
     - React & Redux
     - Node.js & Express.js
+    - Gatsby.js / Next.js
+    - SQL & MySQL
     - MongoDB
-    - SQL & MySQL
+    - GraphQL
+    - PHP / WordPress
     - jQuery
-    - Bootstrap
+    - Tailwind CSS
-    - Gatsby.js / Next.js
     - Gulp / Webpack
     - Git & GitHub
-    - Jira / Trello
 ---

 Hello!
 I'm Paul, a curiosity-driven full-stack web developer based in Manchester, UK.

 My goal as a developer is to provide pixel-perfect products that feel satisfying and are scalable and efficient under the hood.
 I love the constant learning and problem solving that comes with developing exceptional websites and applications.

-I graduated from [Manchester University](https://www.manchester.ac.uk/) with a maths degree in 2015 and have developed a passion for web development over the years since.
+I graduated from [Manchester University](https://www.manchester.ac.uk/) with a maths degree in 2015 and have developed my knowledge and skills in web development over the years since.

 Some languages and technologies in my toolbox: